SAVE THE DATE FOR THE RACE FOR WARMTH ON JANUARY 29, 2023

-For the eighth year, Clark Public Utilities invites runners and walkers of all ages and abilities to join us in the Race for Warmth and help raise funds for the utility’s heating assistance program Operation Warm Heart.
+For the eighth year runners and walkers (and even some of their pets!) from Clark County and across America joined us in the Race for Warmth and helped raise funds for the utility’s heating assistance program Operation Warm Heart.

 The race will take place from January 28-30 so you have all weekend to run/walk your way to your own finish line.
 Registration for this event is $30 and all funds go directly to Operation Warm Heart.